olvap80/InstantRTOS/README.md

 # [InstantRTOS](https://github.com/olvap80/InstantRTOS) simple lightweight RTOS + utility for embedded platforms
 Header-only, minimalistic real time operating system, with fast and handy utility classes, without any dependencies.
-Easy to use, simple and intuitive.
+Easy to use, simple and intuitive, small footprint, fast response portable RTOS, .
 Here word "Instant" stands to the ability for using InstantRTOS parts and patterns immediately (even if you have another RTOS running, you can run InstantRTOS from that RTOS))

 # Benefits (and goals)